ga-wdi-lessons/react-intro/readme.md

 Ok, we set an initial state.
 But how do we go about changing it?
 * We need to set up some sort of trigger event to change our counter.

 Take a look at how this event is implemented.
-We use an attribute called `onClick` to define the behavior as to what happens when we click this particular button.
-As it's value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.
+We use an attribute called `onClick` to define what happens when we click this particular button.
+As its value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.

 <!-- AM: Modify this question.
 They don't know that event listeners are passed in as attributes yet. -->